ppy/osu-wiki/wiki/Tournaments/o!mLN/4/en.md

 ##### Bracket Matches

-1. After Qualifier Stage, the top 64 players will be arranged into a standard Double Elimination Bracket, where the highest seeded player will face the lowest seeded player, 2nd highest faces 2nd lowest, and so on.
-A player will be eliminated from the tournament after losing 2 matches in the bracket stage.
+1. After Qualifiers, the top 64 players will be arranged into a standard double elimination bracket, where the highest seeded player will face the lowest seeded player, 2nd highest will face the 2nd lowest, and so on.
+Players will be eliminated from the tournament after losing 2 matches in the bracket stage.

 ### Tournament Procedure